compulim/generator-azure-web-app/README.md

 The directory `/dist/iisapp/` contains everything that need to run the production server, including minified HTML files and assets.

-For load-balancing and scalability, it is recommended to use process lifecycle management tool to host the server process.
+For load-balancing and scalability, it is recommended to use a process lifecycle manager to manage the server process.
 For example, [PM2](https://www.npmjs.com/package/pm2).

 ##### Host with Azure Web App